Physics-50/Module-1/docs/week1.md

 ## Reproducibility

-So far we've focused on the resolution uncertainty.
-But is that really a good estimate of the uncertainty of your measurement?

 Read [this discussion about random uncertainty](uncertainty-introduction#random-uncertainty)

 The goal of testing repeatability is to get a sense of the random error associated with the measurement.

 Take a few (maybe five) measurements of $$\theta_c$$ under identical conditions.
 Make sure you "reset" your experimental setup each time: start the ramp from a horizontal position ($$\theta = 0$$), place the block onto the ramp, and then slowly start to raise the ramp.
-"Resetting" the experimental setup between trials helps to randomize systematic error as discussed in Module 0.
+"Resetting" the experimental setup between trials helps to randomize systematic error.

 Trial #	| $$\theta_c$$ (degrees)
 |:-------:|:-------------------------:|